casper-borretzen/casper-borretzen.github.io/_posts/2024-06-05-roguelike-devlog3.md

         return null;
     }

-    // Breath First Search (BFS) to generate a map of values to/from (depends if reverse is null or not) a list of start locations public Dictionary<int, int> BfsMap(List<int> start, int? reverse = null) {
+    // Breadth-first search (BFS) to generate a map of values to/from (depends if reverse is null or not) a list of start locations public Dictionary<int, int> BfsMap(List<int> start, int? reverse = null) {
         // Locations to visit